At school: age 5-6

 Language and reading games of all kinds can still be used to reinforce your child’s reading skills and may focus on reading, vocabulary, spelling and punctuation.
 Learning is still most effective when it is active so role play, drama and outdoor learning in the local community will feature strongly.

-7. Linking reading to writing
+7. Linking reading to other language skills

 Your child will be using phonic skills to spell unfamiliar words and to spell common and tricky words too.
 Some schools might start spelling ‘tests’ and you will be expected to practise these with your child at home – use board games and online games to make it fun!